-The customer/HMRC must apply to the High Court for permission to bring judicial review proceedings.
-The High Court will decide the application for permission and may transfer the judicial review to the Upper Tribunal or it may decide the case itself.
+The customer/HMRC must apply to the High Court or Upper Tribunal for permission to bring judicial review proceedings.
+The Upper Tribunal’s automatic jurisdiction is limited to decisions of the First-tier Tribunal which cannot be appealed.
+Additionally the High Court may transfer the judicial review to the Upper Tribunal or it may decide the case itself.

-The customer/HMRC must apply to the High Court for permission to bring judicial review proceedings by sending a written application to the Court within 3 months of the date of the decision the application relates to.
+The customer/HMRC must apply to the High Court or Upper Tribunal for permission to bring judicial review proceedings by sending a written application to the Court within three months of the date of the decision the application relates to.

 The application can be made later if it is made within 1 month of the date when the First-tier Tribunal sent their reasons for the decision or notification that the application for the decision to be set aside was unsuccessful.

 the name and address of

 - any other interested parties

 - an address where documents can be sent to them